taraCodeNa/uphbt-requirements/README.md

 * **Optimal Prompt(s):**
   * "How to integrate Serilog into a .NET 9 Web API for structured logging, including logging contextual information like the authenticated user's `PublicId` (derived from the server-side managed JWT) and using different log sinks?"
   * "Provide a C\# example of a global exception handling middleware that catches exceptions and maps them to RFC 7807 `ProblemDetails` responses in a .NET 9 Web API."
-  * "Show me how to use FluentValidation to define and apply validation rules for a DTO in `Uphbt.Contracts` and use them for a DTO in a .NET 9 Web API, ensuring validation failures are returned as `ProblemDetails`."
+  * "Show me how to use FluentValidation to define and apply validation rules for a DTO in `Uphbt.Contracts` and use them for a D.NET 9 Web API, ensuring validation failures are returned as `ProblemDetails`."
   * "Guide me through creating a custom authorization policy in ASP.NET Core (.NET 9\) that verifies if the authenticated user (identified by `PublicId` from the server-side managed JWT) has permission to edit a specific bug (e.g., if they are the reporter or an client)."

 #### **3.2.
 Frontend: Enhancements (Angular & React)**